Saadiq921/Saadiq921/README.md

 # Hi there, I'm Saadiq Abubakar👋

-I'm currently studying at Thinkful.
-In the coming months my desire is to graduate as a full-stack engineer.
+In the coming months my desire is to become as a full-stack engineer.
 I enjoy the problem solving aspect of software engineering, the collaborative effort of teamwork and the flexibility it brings.

 ## Currently working on 🚧
 - MERN stack